Joseph Maroon: Sports medicine, concussion, chronic traumatic encephalopathy (CTE), and hyperbaric oxygen therapy (HBO)

 Maroon was asked to testify to the New York City Council on a proposed rule on sideline medical coverage for organized youth football in the city.
 Together with Russell Blaylock, he developed an inflammation hypothesis for the biochemical mechanisms involved in the development of CTE following head trauma.
-In the 2015 movie Concussion, which "examines how American football players suffer from major head injuries and life-long debilitating problems as a result of repeated concussions, and efforts by the National Football League to deny it", Maroon was played by actor Arliss Howard.
-In the movie, Maroon is being portrayed as an NFL-biased doctor who tries to deny any relationship between football concussions and the brain pathology which Dr. Bennet Omalu found and attributed to CTE.
-Since the release of the movie, several people came forward in defense of Maroon, stating that his portrayal in the movie is sensationalized and incorrect.
+In the 2015 movie Concussion, which "examines how American football players suffer from major head injuries and life-long debilitating problems as a result of repeated concussions, and efforts by the National Football League to deny it," Maroon was played by actor Arliss Howard.
+In the movie, Maroon is portrayed as an NFL-biased doctor who tries to deny any relationship between football concussions and the brain pathology that Dr. Bennet Omalu found and attributed to CTE.
+Since the release of the movie, several people have come forward in defense of Maroon, stating that his portrayal in the movie is sensationalized and incorrect.

 Burnout prevention and balancing life

 After his personal experience with burnout at the peak of his medical career, Maroon developed a strong interest in burnout prevention and living a more balanced life.
-He conducted extensive research into burnout, burnout prevention, and what constitutes a healthy, balanced and successful life, outside of a professional career.
+He conducted extensive research into burnout, burnout prevention, and what constitutes a healthy, balanced, and successful life outside of a professional career.
 Maroon has given keynote presentations on this subject matter at national and international conferences.
 In 2017, he published the book Square One: A Simple Guide to a Balanced Life.
+In 2025, he was the keynote speaker at Focus Forward 2025 for the state of West Virginia, where he spoke on the topic "How to Die Young as Late as Possible."
+He has also participated in numerous interviews and seminars promoting healthy living and longevity.

 Publications

-Maroon has published over 270 peer-reviewed scientific articles, some of which may be found in the United States National Library of Medicine's publication database; his H-index, a measure of scientific research impact, is 43.
+Maroon has published over 340 peer-reviewed scientific articles, some of which may be found in the United States National Library of Medicine's publication database; his H-index, a measure of scientific research impact, is 74 (as of June 2025).
+Currently, Maroon is working with Dr. Pravat K. Mandal and has proposed oxidative stress as the underlying pathogenesis of Alzheimer's disease and Parkinson's disease.